 St. Luke's Vascular Lab is accredited by the Intersocietal Commission for the Accreditation of Vascular Laboratories and is committed to high quality patient care through diagnostic imaging.
 We meet nationally-recognized standards on state-of-the-art ultrasound equipment.

 Early detection and proactive management of cardiovascular disease is a key part of maintaining a healthy lifestyle.
 We offer three types of vascular screenings to help detect vascular disease.
 They include:

-All three screenings together last approximately 30 minutes and are painless procedures that use ultrasound technology.
+All five screenings together last approximately 30 minutes and are painless procedures that use ultrasound technology.
 All exams are performed by registered vascular technologists.
 A board certified vascular surgeon will review your results.
 A preliminary report will be provided the day of your screening.

 Risk Factors for Vascular Disease

 You should consider a vascular screening if you have any of the following risk factors:

 Stroke is the third leading cause of death in the United States.
 Significant plaque deposits which develop in the arteries in the neck (carotid), are a major cause of strokes.
 These deposits can be detected during a vascular screening.